AashGan/VidSumMethods/Readme.md

 ## Hardware requirements

 To successfully run all the experiments for this paper.
 A minimum of 16 GB of RAM and 16GB of GPU VRAM is needed.
 Otherwise, there are risks of crashing and not finishing.
-We validated these experiments on the following hardware
+We validated these experiments on the following GPU hardware:
+RTX Quadro 6000 24GB

 ## Setup
 We first provide the dataset links alongside where the dataset should be extracted.
 All paths specified are within the root of the repository.